 Yesterday I turned 34 and realized: “Wow!
 I’m almost halfway through my 30’s!”
-I mean, technically, I’m only three full years down, but still.
+I mean, technically, I’m only four full years down, but still.
 It really got me to thinking about the things I want to accomplish during this decade of my life.
 So, I give you my bucket list, or:

 30 Things I Want to Do While I’m Still in My 30’s

 1. Get married

 Check!
 Did that.
 And only about five months into my 30’s.
 My bucket list is well under way.

 Check!
 And he’s the coolest!

 This number will remain in limbo for the time being.
 We had four cousins visit this weekend and I’m not so sure we want to add another kiddo to our happy, quiet home.

 4. Gain a friend

 I have friends.
 My two best friends live states away and I haven’t seen either of them in person in years.
 Regardless, I still count them as my best friends.
 But, wouldn’t it be nice to find that one person that gets you and can talk you in and out of purchases while shopping?
 Yes, I need that.